Discover top website trends and insights for 2025

 Webflow Team

-If you’ve ever switched between browsing on your smartphone and your desktop, accessed the internet on a slow connection, or found a website using Google — you’ve benefited from established web standards.
+If you've ever switched between browsing on your smartphone and your desktop, gone online on varying connection speeds, or found a website using Google — you've benefited from established web standards.

 One reason for the World Wide Web (the web)’s prolonged success is the standards set during its inception.
 When Tim Berners-Lee started hosting public pages on private servers in 1989, he made the earliest version of the web standards we rely on today.
 Without these established standards, the internet experience would vary widely across devices, locations, and internet connections.